zimcodeorg/Introduction-to-Programming-Python/12-week Course/0. H Fonts & Aesthetics/Cover Pages/README.md.txt

-Cover pages for the Student & Tutor versions of the textbook.
+Cover page for the textbook.